Security forces arrest Afghan accused of funding the Taliban

 Treasury officials in Washington made no reference to Qasim’s arrest in last week’s statement announcing the sanctions, which was issued in Washington.

-The discrepancy appeared to underline the complexity of U.S. attempts to counter insurgent finance, which often involve multiple organizations conducting covert work.
+The discrepancy appeared to underline the complexity of U.S. attempts to counter insurgent finance, which often involve multiple organisations conducting covert work.

 U.S. officials believe the Taliban relies on a trust-based payment system known as hawala which is prevalent in much of the Islamic world, including Afghanistan and Pakistan.